intelagense/rwxrob/todo/README.md

 ## Trivial-ish

+* Find out it w3m stores cookies by default
+* Lookup if Go has S/MIME standard support
+* Add "poor man's burp" to list of reasons to use Lynx
+* Fork and output format configuration to `w3m`
+* Buy a two-pack for YubiKey
 * Update my streaming schedule with mentored times
 * Answer follow up job email
 * Re-up `know.sh` for learning shell interactively without login